revilowaldow/BITC/Locations/Kathkach/The Cooking Association/The Seasonarium.md

 ### 👤 **Appearance**

-- **Race**: Goliath (or stocky human with elemental ancestry)
+- **Race**: Goliath
 - **Skin**: Pale grey-blue, like ash mixed with snow
 - **Hair**: Tightly braided, white as salt
 - **Eyes**: Ice-blue and clouded—she’s partially blind from years of cold exposure
 - **Clothing**: Heavy waxed apron over fur-lined kitchen garb, adorned with frost-sigils.
-Carries a _chisel wand_ and a thick-lidded icebox like a satchel.
+Carries a chisel and a thick-lidded icebox like a satchel.

----

-### 🧊 **Personality**

 - Calm, deliberate, with a dry wit
 - Treats temperature as philosophy
 - Speaks in poetic paradoxes, e.g.,
     > _“Warmth forgets.
 Cold remembers.”_

-- Finds excessive fire magic “uncouth”

----

-### 🧭 **Abilities and Tools**

-- Can conjure _structured ice_ using her rune-chisel: everything from delicate ice lenses to blast-frozen scallops.

-- Maintains the **Cryo-Chambers** and **Iced Tasting Wall** in the Experimental Kitchens.

-- Her **Chisel Wand** stores minor cold spells and can freeze liquids in midair.

-- Occasionally aids the Seasonarium to simulate alpine environments.